9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Finish Youtube Article Block.
-- In article block, make sure that rating/rating_and_count when selected display only the rating/rating_and_count.

 - Try to speed up PHPCS by removing/updating slevomat standards.
-- Remove display post thumbnail from YT style.
-- Make Simple Article BLock with meta places.
-- Delete Meta Settings to display, but not Post Thumbnail.
-- Add margin-top: auto and display flex to title/meta in youtube style.
 - In display meta, show items as disabled if they are not installed.
 - If there are no components, then do not display the tabs at all.
+- Add numbering shorthand to the views/comment count/rating count meta.
+- In tab creators and tab styles, make query id mandatory.

+- Finish Youtube Article Block.
+- Add margin-top: auto and display flex to title/meta in youtube style.
+- Add a thumbnail component, with the width, in the Yt style?
+- Add components to YT Style.

+- Finish Simple Article Block
 - Verify if the Simple Article Block pass all the manual tests.
+- Make Simple Article BLock with meta places.
+- Delete Meta Settings to display, but not Post Thumbnail.
+- Do not display meta wrapper if the meta inside is not displayed(in simple article).

 - In manual tests, is necessary to declare only the color and background-color for anchor tags, but not even in hover/focusable, because the CSS specificity already overwritten those from theme.

-- Add numbering shorthand to the views/comment count/rating count meta.

-- Make youtube style select small meta/big meta?

-- Do not display meta wrapper if the meta inside is not displayed.

-- Add a thumbnail component, with the width, in the Yt style?

 - Add in manual tests to be sure that we use css variables where we need(meta font size, title font size... etc).
 - Add in manual tests to check if grid article block is having a good width per column(if the variable --twrp-grid-column needs to be set).

-- In tab creators and tab styles, make query id mandatory.

 - ### ✅ Todo Documentation